rocky-linux/documentation/docs/guides/migrate2rocky.md

 title: Migrating To Rocky Linux
 ---

-# How to Migrate to Rocky Linux from CentOS, Alma Linux, RHEL, or Oracle Linux
+# How to Migrate to Rocky Linux from CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux

 ## Prerequisites & Assumptions

 * A hardware server or VPS running, well...
-CentOS, Alma Linux, RHEL, or Oracle Linux.
+CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux.
 The current supported version for each of these is 8.4.
 * A working knowledge of the command line.
 * A working knowledge of SSH for remote machines.
 * A mildly risk-taking attitude.